sandboxie-plus/sandboxie-docs/Content/StartProgram.md

 **Technical Details**

 _StartProgram_ is processed by [SandboxieRpcSs](ServicePrograms.md#remote-procedure-call-rpc), which runs just once in every sandbox.
 Like the [AutoExec](AutoExec.md) setting, it is processed when the first program begins to run in a sandbox.
-Note that _StartProgram_ launches the specified application in hidden mode.
+Note that _StartProgram_ launches the specified application in hidden mode, if supported.

 For services, see [StartService](StartService.md).